mmoghal/weather-dashboard/README.md

 ## Usage

-To use this weather dashboard, you can search for a city or zip code by entering it in the search bar and clicking the "Search" button.
-The application will display the current weather conditions and a 5-day forecast for the searched location.
-The search history is also displayed for easy access to previously searched cities or zip codes.
+To use this weather dashboard, search for a city or zip code by entering it in the search bar and clicking the "Search" button.
+The application will display the current weather conditions, including the temperature, weather description, humidity, and wind speed, as well as an icon representing the current weather condition.
+The 5-day forecast for the searched location is also displayed.

+The search history is displayed as clickable items, allowing you to easily access previously searched cities or zip codes.
+Simply click on the search history item to display its weather data.

 ## Credits